isc-projects/kea/doc/sphinx/arm/admin.rst

         mysql: [Warning] Using a password on the command line interface can be insecure.
         ERROR/kea-admin: Create failed, the user, keatest, has insufficient privileges.

-    Then user does not have the necessary permissions to create functions or triggers.
-    The simplest way around this is to set the global MySQL variable, log_bin_trust_function_creators to 1 via mysql client.
-Note you must do this as a user with SUPER privileges:
+    The simplest way around this is to set the global MySQL variable, log_bin_trust_function_creators, to 1 via the MySQL client.
+Note this must be done as a user with SUPER privileges:

     .. code-block:: mysql

         mysql> set @@global.log_bin_trust_function_creators = 1;
         Query OK, 0 rows affected (0.00 sec)

-    If you choose to create the database with mysql directly, you may do as as follows:
+    To create the database with MySQL directly, use these steps:

     .. code-block:: mysql

       mysql> CONNECT database-name;
       mysql> SOURCE path-to-kea/share/kea/scripts/mysql/dhcpdb_create.mysql

-   (path-to-kea is the location where Kea is installed.)
+   (where "path-to-kea" is the location where Kea is installed.)

     The database may also be dropped manually as follows: